santoshkal/genval-fork/cmd/example.md

     --policy ./templates/defaultpolicies/cue/deployment.cue # Our Cue schema/policy for Deployment
     --policy ./templates/defaultpolicies/cue/metadata.cue  # We can pass multiple policies/schemas referring them in   the main policy `deployment.cue`.
 ```
   - `--reqinput`: Specifies the input to be validated.
+The `reqinput` accepts a single Cue Definition or a directory containing multiple Definitions.
   - `--resource`: Defines the Kubernetes resource kind to validate and generate.
 It must correspond to a valid Kind.
   - `--policy`: Points to the Cue schema/policy for Deployment.
 Multiple policies/schemas can be used by referencing them in the main policy `deployment.cue`.